-Grounds of Grace is a 501(c)(3) nonprofit dedicated to helping those impacted by trafficking in central Illinois.
+Grounds of Grace is a 501(c)(3) nonprofit dedicated to helping those impacted by trafficking throughout the United States.

-We provide free housing, medical assistance, trauma care, food and clothing.
+We provide free housing, medical assistance, trauma care, food, transportation and clothing.

 We receive referrals from rehabilitation centers, domestic violence shelters, the criminal justice system, etc.